 An underused group of flowering perennials from eastern Asia.
 Easy to grow and colorful over a long season from summer into fall.
 Flowers resemble asters.
 Thrive in heat and humidity.
 Shear to encourage rebloom.

-K. integrifolia 'Daisy Mae'.
-Clear white, 1-in. blooms with greenish yellow centers.
-Grows 2 ft. high and wide.
+- Clear white, 1 inches blooms with greenish yellow centers.

 - White, 1 inches flowers resembling small chrysanthemums are borne by the hundreds all summer, forming a cloud over the foliage.

 - Blossoms may be tinged pink or blue, have creamy yellow centers.

 - The oval, pointed leaves are rich green.

 - A basal rosette is formed by 3 inches-long leaves that are heavily serrated.

 - Leaves on upper stems are only 1 inches long and usually have smooth edges.